bazineta/js8call/README.md

      as a reminder that the UI may block while this is happening.
 - Status messages couldn't be displayed in the status bar due to the progress widget taking up all available space; for the moment at least, it's restricted to be a defined size.
-- Removed an old workaround on OSX for sub-menu display issues that do not seem to be relevant to Qt6.
-- Removed the UI code backing unused old WSJTX items still present, but hidden, in the UI.
-Most of these were completely dead; those that were still performing work were typically moved to instance variables and supporting code.
-- Removed the vestiges of the never-used splash screen code.
-This change evidenced what seems to have been race conditions in and inadequate hardening of the MultiSettings class, addressed by bringing it forward to the WSJTX-improved version.
-This same change eliminated manual setup of 'quit on last window close' via signals and slots, as Qt has implemented this by default for a long time now.
-- The UI was hardcoding use of `MS Shell Dlg 2` font  in a few places, principally in the dial offset display and the clock.
-That font is now as one with the dust of history, even on Windows;
-  it was taking the startup about 200 milliseconds to figure out suitable replacements, and that’s time we can’t get back.
-Given that it was a sans-serif font very similar to Tahoma or Arial, which are the Qt system defaults on just about any platform, I’ve just told it to use the default font instead.
-- The Check for Updates function now makes use of the `QVersionNumber` class.
-- Use of separate 'transmit frequency' and 'receive frequency' concepts in the codebase, a carryover from WSJTX, has been eliminated.
 - Corrected a display resizing issue in the topmost section; seems to have affected only Linux systems, but in theory was broken on any platform.
 - Updated the UDP reporting API to be multicast-aware.
 - Separated display of distance and azimuth in the Calls table.
 - Hovering over an azimuth in the Calls table will now display the closest cardinal compass direction.
-- Converted computation of azimuth and distance from Fortran to C++.
 - Azimuth and distance calculations will now use the 4th Maidenhead pair, i.e., the Extended field, if present.
 - The Configuration dialog would allow invalid grid squares to be input; it will now allow only a valid square.
-- Converted the waterfall `Flatten` function from Fortran to C++.
-This function now uses the Eigen library for polynomial fitting, Chebyshev nodes to avoid Runge's phenomenon, and Estrin's method in lieu of Horner's method for polynomial evaluation, which should result in use of SIMD vector instructions.
-- Converted the FIR filter used for 48kHz -> 12kHz down-sampling by the Detector from Fortran to C++, and inlined it into the Detector as a pair of Eigen vectors.
 - Removed the undocumented and hidden `Audio/DisableInputResampling=true` configuration option.
 - Windows, and only Windows, required a workaround to the Modulator as a result of changes in Qt 6.4, which presented as no sound being generated; OSX and Linux worked fine.
 The issue is described in https://bugreports.qt.io/browse/QTBUG-108672, and the workaround seems like a grody hack, but it's what WSJTX uses for the same issue, so we're in fine company here.
-- Eliminated use of Fortran completely.

 Qt6 by default will display using a platform-specific style.
 As a result, there will be some minor display inconsistencies, e.g., progress bars, as displayed in the bottom of the main window, are